-Asbestos exposure remains a real risk in older homes across BC
+Asbestos exposure remains a risk in older homes across B.C.: Talk to your contractor about asbestos

 Exposure to asbestos is the leading cause of work-related death in British Columbia and ordinary homeowners can do their part to reduce the risk to workers, by having their home tested before any renovation or demolition work is undertaken.